learn-co-curriculum/node-mocha/README.md

 node_modules/mocha/bin/mocha test.js
 ```

-You should see this output which mean that test was run successfully:
+You should see this output which means that test was run successfully:

 ```
   name and url